armytag/langs/speedlang23/grammar.md

 ## Possession

 The typical way to express possession is to place the possessor in oblique form after the relative particle *si* which follows the possessed noun.
-For a small set of possessed nouns, namely kinship terms and certain relational nouns, possession is instead marked by reduplicating the first syllable (without coda) of the possessor and placing it before the possessed noun.
+For a small set of possessed nouns, namely kinship terms and certain relational nouns, possession is instead marked by reduplicating the first syllable (without coda) of the possessor and placing it before the possessed noun.[^10]

 <div class="gloss">
 <p class="number"></p>